dancromartie/htcomments/README.md

 ```
 include py$
+exclude fake
 tag #htSqlite places where we initialize sqlite connections
 tag #htLanguageParse places where we write our own parsers for little languages or config files
 ```

-The 'include' directive says to take the regex that follows and only search files matching that regex.
+The 'include' directive says to take the regex that follows and only search files with a full path matching that regex.
 The regex must be compatible with the 're' module in Python.

+The 'exclude' directive is just like the include directive.
+The program will apply all excludes before applying includes, so excludes take precedence.

 The 'tag' directive must be followed by a space and a tag starting with '#ht'.